dj1ch/minigotchi/README.md

 ### How it operates
 ###
 The minigotchi relies on the IDE connected to the pico.
 The pico will attempt to associate to a local access point, then send packets through that network on a random channel.
 The logs will be put through the IDE(preferably thonny in this case).
+NodeMCU firmware is needed to do this.
 ###